yt-project/yt/doc/source/analyzing/fields.rst

 Examples of fields are gas density, gas temperature, particle mass, etc.
-The fundamental way to query data in yt is to access a field, either in its raw form (by examining a data container) or a processed form (derived quantities, projections, and so on).
+The fundamental way to query data in yt is to access a field, either in its raw form (by examining a data container) or a processed form (derived quantities, projections, aggregations, and so on).
 "Field" is something of a loaded word, as it can refer to quantities that are defined everywhere, which we refer to as "mesh" or "fluid" fields, or discrete points that populate the domain, traditionally thought of as "particle" fields.
 The word "particle" here is gradually falling out of favor, as these discrete fields can be any type of sparsely populated data.

+.. _what-are-fields:

 What are fields?
 ----------------